Thirteen most twisted endings

 Tagline: Do you believe in Ghosts?
 She didn't...

 Director: Alejandro Amenabar

 Actors: Nicole Kidman, Alakina Mann, Fionnula Flannagan, James Bentley, Elaine Cassidy

 Themes: Haunted House, Ghosts, Afterlife

 Twist: Carolyn was right about one thing, Luke was in fact helping Violet, certainly not to kill Ben, but to give Carolyn a reason to stay in the manor (sex appeal), since Carolyn is the sole target for now, not Ben anymore.
 Violet and Ben were not really who they said they were deep inside.
-Papa Justice and Mama Cecile were two renowned Hoodoo practionners who used Violet and Ben's bodies to logde their souls long time ago.
-As they are growing older, they needed younger bodies for their souls, hence, Papa Justice already occupied the young lawyer's body and Carolyn was the prospected body for Mama Cecile to which she lured Carolyn to believe in Hoodoo, and to think that she was after Ben when all the while she wanted Carolyn's body.
-Mama Cecile and Papa Justify got what they were after, new vessels for their souls, and Carolyn's soul went to Violet's stroke ridden body.
+Papa Justice and Mama Cecile were two renowned Hoodoo practioners who used Violet and Ben's bodies to lodge their souls long time ago.
+As they are growing older, they needed younger bodies for their souls, hence, Papa Justice already occupied the young lawyer's body and Carolyn was the prospected body for Mama Cecile.
+Violet (Mama Cecile) lured Carolyn to believe in Hoodoo, and to think that she was after Ben when all the while she wanted Carolyn's body.
+Mama Cecile and Papa Justify received what they longed after, new vessels for their souls, and Carolyn's soul went to Violet's stroke ridden, fractured body - so unfair.

 Tagline: Fearing is believing!